wtmcc/rubyhello/README.md

 # rubyhello

 A toy Docker project.
 Ruby/Sinatra hello world.
+It listens for HTTP on 4567, and returns `"Hello, world!"` when you `GET "/"`.

 ## Building